donghyun0215/personal_budget/README.md

 # BudgetAPI
-Simple Node/Express API to manage a portfolio budget using a budget envelope strategy.
+Simple Node/Express API to manage a portfolio budget using a [Envelop Budgeting Principles](https://www.thebalance.com/what-is-envelope-budgeting-1293682).
 Users can create, read, update, and delete envelopes.
+This API follows best practices regarding REST endpoint naming conventions and proper response codes.
 The project is a challange-project from the Back-End Developer course at Codecademy.

 # Prerequisites
 In order to run the program, you need to install Node.js on your computer.